ugrep - Man Page

 -W, --with-hex

 Output binary matches in hexadecimal, leaving text matches alone.
-This option is equivalent to the --binary-files=with-hex option with --hexdump=2C.
-To omit the matching line from the hex output, combine option --hexdump with option -W. See also option -U.
+This option is equivalent to the --binary-files=with-hex option.
+To omit the matching line from the hex output, use both options -W and --hexdump.
+See also options -U.

 -w, --word-regexp

 The PATTERN is searched for as a word, such that the matching text is preceded by a non-word character and is followed by a non-word character.
-Word characters are letters, digits and the underscore.
-With option -P, word characters are Unicode letters, digits and underscore.
-This option has no effect if -x is also specified.
-If a PATTERN is specified, or -e PATTERN or -N PATTERN, then this option has no effect on -f FILE patterns to allow -f FILE patterns to narrow or widen the scope of the PATTERN search.
+Word-like characters are Unicode letters, digits and connector punctuations such as underscore.

 --width[=NUM]